 Business Intelligence And KPI Solutions Have To Conquer The Smartphone Aggrisevely

 Since this global trend will continue, business intelligence and KPI solutions have to meet these requirements.
-Moreover, they have to aggressively conquer smartphones and tablets.
+Moreover, they have to conquer smartphones and tablets aggressively.

-The fundament in this context are dedicated apps for smartphones and tablets.
+The fundament in this context is dedicated apps for smartphones and tablets.
 Solutions that provide the possibility to monitor KPIs and assess information in real-time.

-I put out many articles about seamless integration and the necessity of a mobile-first strategy when it comes to business intelligence and KPIs.
+I put out many articles about seamless integration and the necessity of a mobile-first strategy for business intelligence and KPIs.
 Therefore, this is something we consider as a necessary and inevitable basis.

-Based on that fundament, we see three major trends that will dominate the next year(s).
-Simultaneously, these trends hold enormous potential.
+We see three major trends that will dominate the following year(s) based on that fundament.
+But, simultaneously, these trends hold enormous potential.

 Trends #1 — Ultra-Seamless Integration Of Business Intelligence & KPI Solutions Into Smartphones

-Seamless integration describes the provision of dedicated apps that are tailored to the specific device — in our case, smartphones and tablets.
+Seamless integration describes the provision of dedicated apps tailored to the specific device — in our case, smartphones and tablets.
 However, we think that business intelligence software has to take the next step.
-With ultra-seamless integration, we define measures to even tighter integrate the business intelligence or KPI app into the smartphone/tablet.
+Therefore, with ultra-seamless integration, we define measures to even tighter integrate the business intelligence or KPI app into the smartphone/tablet.